theo-armour/agenda/3-1-heritage/3-4-residents-council/2024/09-september/2024-09-27-theo-notes.md

 I wil be submitting my comments in the next few day.
 I will share them with you when I do.

-## Opening doors

-### Problem

-There are a number of residents that have a tough time locating their keys, unlocking the door handle and opening the doors to their apartments.

-Carm is evidence of this.
-She has a hard time opening her door and has asked for help.

-### Solution

-There are a variety of solutions that can be implemented to help residents open their doors more easily.
-Some of these solutions include:

-* Installing a keyless entry system
-* Installing a door handle that is easier to grip

-If anybody thinks it's a good idea, I can look into it further and see if it's possible to implement.

 ## Touchtown app ~